Ohio State vs. Michigan State NCAA Football Odds, Plays and Insights | November 20, 2021

 Michigan State Stats and Trends

-- Michigan State's games this year have gone over the total in six out of 10 opportunities (60%).
+- Michigan State's games this season have hit the over in 60% of its opportunities (six times in 10 games with a set point total).

-- Michigan State is 6-2-1 against the spread and 8-1 overall when the team notches more than 20.2 points.
+- Michigan State is 6-2-1 against the spread and 8-1 overall when the team puts up more than 20.2 points.

-- The Spartans have turned the ball over 13 times, four fewer times than the Buckeyes have forced turnovers (17).
+- The Spartans have 13 giveaways this season, while the Buckeyes have 17 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.